We’re building a poverty reduction strategy, with your help.

 As a first step, the B.C. government raised income assistance and disability rates by $100 per month to help people who need it most.
-This is only the beginning.
+This was only the beginning.
 There’s more to do.
 One of the critical next steps is to build and implement a province-wide poverty reduction plan with targets and timelines.
-And we want your help.

-- Attend a Métis Poverty Reduction Engagement Session
+- Attended a Métis Poverty Reduction Engagement Session

-- Attend an Indigenous Poverty Reduction Consultation at Friendship Centres across BC
+- Attended an Indigenous Poverty Reduction Consultation at Friendship Centres across BC

-- Submit your feedback by email, mail or phone.
+- Submitted feedback by email, mail or phone.

-- Complete the online feedback form on this site.
+- Completed an online feedback form on this site.